Lake Crescent WA: Beauty, history, details such as hiking, camping, boating in the Lake Crescent area of Olympic National Park near Port Angeles, WA.

 Monty was eventually found guilty of killing Hallie unpremeditatedly in a rage, wrapping her body in blankets, attaching weights to it, and dropping it into the deepest part of the lake.
 He spent 9 years in the Walla Walla Washington penitentiary before being paroled.

 Below: Enjoy these photos of our hike along the Spruce Railroad Trail, north shore of Lake Crescent WA.
-Click on a photo to view all in full size.
+These photos were taken a few years ago - this trail is now wide and paved, and is ADA accessible as part of the Olympic Discovery Trail.